targetteal/o2-pt/rule-book.md

 The _Tension_ list item owner should be able to present a proposal to solve his or her own _Tension_ in the process.

-Alternatively, the _Facilitator_ may allow the item owner to ask help from other participants to craft the proposal.
+Alternatively, the _Facilitator_ may allow the item owner to ask help from other participants to craft a proposal.
 If that is the case, the _Facilitator_ should not allow any consensus building process.
 The goal is to solve the item owner's _Tension_, not to satisfy everyone.

 ### One Tension at a time